Analysis | Promises of a positive convention notwithstanding, expect to hear a lot about crime this week

 On crime, though?
 Respondents were seven points more likely to say things would be worse than better.

-One thing that’s emerged as something of a tell in the consistently polarized polling of our era is that responses from Democrats or Republicans which come closest to a shrug are ones where partisans are least confident in their side.
+One thing that’s emerged as something of a tell in the consistently polarized polling of our era is responses from Democrats or Republicans that come closest to a shrug are ones where partisans are least confident in their side.
 So, in the polling above, we see that more than a third of Republicans say that race relations would be about the same if Biden were president, suggesting that this is an area where they aren’t terribly confident in Trump.

 For Democrats, we see a similar phenomenon when it comes to safety.
 Nearly half of Democrats say that “safety from crime” would be about the same under Biden — and the difference between “better” and “worse” on the question is only 40 points.
 (Among Republicans, the difference between “better” and “worse” on race relations was 34 points; on the pandemic, 44 points.)